The modified electromagnetism and the emergent longitudinal wave: The analogy among these paradigms

 Integrating the second equation in eq.(17) yields

 But from Stokes theorem,$\int\vec{A}\cdot\vec{dr}=\int \vec{\nabla}\times\vec{A}\cdot d\vec{S}=\phi_m\,$, where $\phi_m$ is the magnetic flux, one has

 Therefore, eq.(17) can be written as

 we consider here $f(t)=\rm constant$.
 The above equation is nothing but the \emph{electromotive force}.
 Hence, the scalar potential $\varphi$ represents the electromotive force.
 It is evident from eq.(20) that if the Lorenz gauge is satisfied, then the photon must be massless ($\mu^2_\gamma=0$), or otherwise $\phi_m=0$\,.
 Moreover, the non-satisfaction of Lorenz gauge would lead to massive photon and non-zero magnetic flux.
 Equation (18) and (20) imply that the magnetic flux satisfies the Klein-Gordon equation, where the flux has a mass, $\mu^2_\gamma\,$.
 Thus, the magnetic flux would propagate as a bosonic particle with spin zero.
+If we assume now the scalar and vector potentials satisfy the matter wave equation, i.e., eq.(15), then